Breadcrumbs

 • Are allergies dangerous?

-Some allergens are airborne (such as pollen and dust) which means they can be breathed in through your airways.
-Some substances will trigger an allergic reaction if they make contact with your skin or are ingested in some way (like latex or food allergies).
+Some allergens are airborne (such as pollen and dust) meaning they can be breathed in through your airways.
+Some substances will trigger an allergic reaction if they make contact with your skin or are ingested (such as latex or food allergies).

 Allergies are not contagious, and you can develop them at any point in your life – even if you’re an adult who has never suffered from allergies before!
 You may be more likely to develop an allergy if you have a family history of them.
 If you have a pre-existing condition like asthma or eczema, this may be triggered by your allergies.